 The logo is a great way to represent the social networking site.

 Skype is another communications software that utilises the Internet to connect its users.

-It was released in 2003 and among the pioneers of Internet phone service.
+It was released in 2003 and is among the pioneers of Internet phone services.

-Having been around a long time, it has a history of logo changes.
+It has been around for a long time and has a history of logo changes.

 The earliest version of the Skype logo is a yellow dialogue cloud.

 It has slowly transformed into a white letter S set on a blue background shaped in a cloud-like series of circles.

 The logo is straightforward, helping it be recognised even on small thumbnails.
 You can easily distinguish Skype’s logo in its brand guidelines.

 7 – Pinterest

 Pinterest is a social networking site that primarily uses images to share ideas and information and has as many as 250 million active users.